Election Coordinator (EC) Description

 The EC also can be assigned as a stand-by, and may be dispatched in the event an assigned EC is unable to work on Election Day.

-- Must be a United States citizen and either a registered voter in Cook County, Illinois or a college student with a 3.0 GPA;
+- Must be a United States citizen and either a registered voter in Cook County, Illinois or a college student currently enrolled in a college or university in Cook County, Illinois;

 - Have effective oral and written English language and comprehension skills;